wredan/video-stabilizer/README.md

 ## Features

-- **Three Step Search**: Efficiently searches for the best matching block in a reference frame to stabilize the motion.
+- **Three Step Search/Sparse Optical Flow**: Efficiently searches for the best matching block in a reference frame to stabilize the motion.
+In addition to the Three Step Search, it's also possible to use Sparse Optical Flow for motion estimation.
-- **Frame Position Smoothing**: Smoothens irregular movements in video frames for a more stabilized output.
-- **Gaussian Filtering with Static Padding**: Reduces edge effects on the motion signal through Gaussian filtering and static padding, ensuring smoother transitions at the beginning and end of the video.
+- **Frame Position Smoothing**: Reduces edge effects on the motion signal through Gaussian filtering and static padding, ensuring smoother transitions at the beginning and end of the video.
 - **Cropping**: Adjusts the frame size to ensure that the stabilized video does not have any blank borders due to the movement adjustment.

 ## Installation